-It’s no secret that I LOVE smoothies, juices, soups and especially our creamy Turmeric + Matcha Lattes.
+It’s no secret that I LOVE my smoothies.
 They are an easy way of getting your daily dose of antioxidants and protein in one convenient drink.
 Smoothies, in particular, form a part of my everyday life (these days I even travel with my trusty Vitamix).
 I make smoothies for breakfast or as a perfect digestive friendly lunch for my hubby and I when we’re at work.

 I see a lot of smoothies out there, particularly in cafes and the blogosphere, that look magnificent, but can often be loaded with a heap of unwanted sugars.
 I’m a big fan of using natural sugars in my recipes, coming from fresh fruits or unrefined sources.
 I also use considerably less sugar in my recipes, so they are not too sweet and help to keep blood sugars steady.